-However, there are plenty of good alternate investments available that are a viable alternative to the stock market.
+However, there are plenty of good alternate investments available that are a viable alternative to investing in the stock market.
 These aren’t get rich quick schemes, but tried and true alternate investments that can be valuable tools for limiting your exposure to the stock market.

-A Few Alternate Investments You Can Try
+A Few Alternative Investments You Can Try

 This is definitely not an exhaustive list of alternate investment you can try.
 In fact, it’s only a small sample of the alternate investment universe.
 But these are some of the more popular ways to invest in alternative assets.
 Some of these I’ve actually done myself.

 I don’t necessarily recommend any or all of them.
 Ultimately you have to decide what’s best for you when it comes to investing in anything.
 However, keep reading and I’ll show you 4 alternate investments you can do right now.